 - 1. If multiple members have filed non-selection grievances for the same position, the Union agrees to forward only one (1) grievance to arbitration.
 The decision or award of the arbitrator shall be final and binding upon the Union, the grievant(s) and the Board and/or institution in accordance with the applicable provisions of state law. - 2.
-The Union may initiate arbitration of a grievance only if the resolution of the grievance has been sought through all required steps of the Grievance Procedure and only if submission of the grievance to arbitration has been duly authorized by the

-- Union.
-The Union shall give written notice to the Commissioner's designee and CHRO of the applicable institution that it intends to submit a grievance to arbitration. - 3.
+The Union may initiate arbitration of a grievance only if the resolution of the grievance has been sought through all required steps of the Grievance Procedure and only if submission of the grievance to arbitration has been duly authorized by the Union.
+The Union shall give written notice to the Commissioner's designee and CHRO of the applicable institution that it intends to submit a grievance to arbitration.
+In any demand for arbitration filed by the Union, the Union shall attach a copy of the grievance in dispute to the demand for arbitration. - 3.
 The Union and the Employer and/or College shall select an arbitrator pursuant to normal American Arbitration Association procedures.
 Notwithstanding the above, the State University System agrees to utilize The Labor Relations Connection for the purpose of selecting an arbitrator.
 In all such proceedings, the arbitrators selected shall follow normal American Arbitration Association procedures.
 The Community Colleges may utilize The Labor Relations Connection for an individual case(s) upon the request of the Union and subsequent agreement by the respective Community College.
 Notwithstanding anything to the contrary herein, the Union and a particular State University or Community College may agree to utilize for an individual case(s) an arbitrator from the Department of Labor Relations. - 4.
 The arbitrator shall convene a hearing giving due regard to the necessity of the parties for time to prepare and the availability of witnesses, if any.
 The arbitrator shall give at least twenty (20) days' notice to the parties prior to the scheduled hearing date. - 5.
 The Union, Employer and/or College shall have the right to be represented by counsel at any hearing convened by the arbitrator pursuant to the provisions of this Article.
-All proceedings before the arbitrator, including his/her jurisdiction to inquire into any issue presented by the complaint and his/her authority to render an award, shall be governed solely by the provisions of this Article. - 6.
+All proceedings before the arbitrator, including their jurisdiction to inquire into any issue presented by the complaint and their authority to render an award, shall be governed solely by the provisions of this Article. - 6.
 Within thirty (30) days after the conclusion of the hearing, the arbitrator shall determine: - a.
 Whether the Union and, where an employee or group of employees sought resolution of the grievance through the applicable Steps of this Article, such employee or group of employees, has complied with the procedures for initiating and pursuing a grievance as set forth in this Article; - b.
 Whether the complaint alleges an express breach of the Agreement; - c.
-Whether the arbitrator has jurisdiction to arbitrate; and, - d.
+Whether the arbitrator has jurisdiction to arbitrate; and, d.
 Whether an express provision of this Agreement has been violated in its application to the grievant.
 The arbitrator shall render a decision in writing, shall state the reasons therefore, and shall promptly provide copies of the decision to the parties to the arbitration proceeding.
 Anything herein contained to the contrary notwithstanding, in making a decision the arbitrator shall apply the express provisions of this Agreement and shall not alter, amend or extend, or revise any term or condition hereof.